The-JC/FanCo/README.md

 2. Insert SD card into the pi.
 Start it check if it boots.
 3. Run ```sudo apt-get update & upgrade ``` to update all packages.
 4. Make sure you've downloaded and installed pigpiod from http://abyz.me.uk/rpi/pigpio/download.html.
-5. Download the latest version of FanCo from
+5. Download the latest version of FanCoUI from
 https://github.com/The-JC/Rflw/releases/latest
     > You can use ```wget``` to directly download the binary to the RaspberryPi.
 6. To run the FanCo UI run ```./fanco``` in the installation directory.